 Students completing a major in FMS will demonstrate an understanding of the histories, technologies, and social and cultural contexts of a range of media.
 Specifically, FMS pursues a broader, liberal arts approach to film and media studies so that students will:

-- Understand the relationship between varying media and its creators, audiences, representations, and industrial and cultural contexts and be able to write essays or participate in discussions connecting media texts to these concepts.
+- Understand the relationship between various media and its creators, audiences, representations, and industrial and cultural contexts and be able to write essays and participate in discussions connecting media texts to these concepts.

-- Acquire the skills necessary to take part in creative, effective, technically competent, and insightful media production.
+- Acquire the skills necessary to participate in creative, effective, technically competent, and insightful media production.